Virginius Dabney

 Virginius Dabney (February 8, 1901 – December 28, 1995) was an American teacher, journalist, and writer, who edited the Richmond Times-Dispatch from 1936 to 1969 and wrote several historical books.
 Dabney won the Pulitzer Prize for editorial writing in 1948 due in part to his opposition to the poll tax.
-In his later years, he was criticized for not standing against Virginia's massive resistance to school integration.
+In his later years, he became the first Rector of Virginia Commonwealth University.

 Youth, education

 Virginius Dabney was born on February 8, 1901, at the University of Virginia in Charlottesville, Virginia, where his father, Richard Heath Dabney, was a professor of history.
 His mother was a descendant of Thomas Jefferson.
 His paternal grandfather (also Virginius Dabney, 1835-1894) was a Confederate veteran and author of collections of tales about the Commonwealth.

 Dabney graduated from Episcopal High School in Alexandria, Virginia.
 He then studied at the University of Virginia, where he was a brother in the Delta Kappa Epsilon fraternity (Eta chapter).
 He lived at the Dabney–Thompson House until his father sold that home in 1907.